Edicemi/cards/README.md

-# cards
+## Welcome! 👋
 This is a  3-column preview card component.
-My first front end project
+My first front end project which is exciting, using css and html.
+Started a coding challenge on front-end development, I would say I needed a litlle break from backend.
+Let's see how fronend goes
+**More to come!** 🚀